Stonehaven Services

 Logistics & Freight – Construction Cost Multipliers

-How Are Shipping Indices Impact the Construction Industry due to Middle East Conflicts?
+How Do Shipping Indices Impact the Construction Industry due to Middle East Conflicts?

-Critical shipping lanes like the Suez Canal and the Strait of Hormuz, can cause disruptions such as delays, rerouted ships, and higher insurance premiums, directly impacting lead times for construction materials and potentially delaying project completion dates. -
+Conflicts affecting critical shipping lanes like the Suez Canal and the Strait of Hormuz, can cause disruptions such as delays, rerouted ships, and higher insurance premiums, directly impacting lead times for construction materials and potentially delaying project completion dates.

-Drive up fuel prices and shipping insurance premiums, causing shipping companies to charge higher rates or opt for longer, safer routes, which is reflected in the Global Container Freight Index, leading to increased costs for construction materials and equipment, thereby raising project expenses. -
+Increased fuel prices and shipping insurance premiums are causing shipping companies to charge higher rates or opt for longer, safer routes, which is reflected in the Global Container Freight Index, leading to increased costs for construction materials and equipment, thereby raising project expenses.

-Causing delays and material shortages, which are reflected in shipping indices leading to increased procurement costs and significant delays for construction projects reliant on these critical lanes. -
+The Middle East conflict has also started causing delays and material shortages, which are reflected in shipping indices leading to increased procurement costs and significant delays for construction projects reliant on these critical lanes.

 Rise in oil prices due to regional instability or disruptions in the oil supply chain directly impacts shipping rates.
 Since the shipping industry is highly dependent on fuel, an increase in fuel costs will raise the overall cost of transporting goods, including construction materials.